Glacier Bay Adventure Cruise with 2 Days in Glacier Bay

 - Whale watching in Frederick Sound, Stephens Passage, and Icy Strait

 - Search for wildlife—bears, sea lions, seals, porpoises, eagles, and more

 - Birding at South Marble Island—puffins, oystercatchers, cormorants, and kittiwakes

 - Natural history narration from expert onboard guides

-Juneau - Disembarkation
+DAY 8 Juneau Disembarkation